-- A.J.
+• A.J.
 Kazimi.
-Mr. Kazimi has overseen the growth of the Company since its inception including our continued profitability in 2015 through a diversified revenue stream and expense management.
+Mr. Kazimi has overseen the growth of the Company since its inception including our strong financial position in 2016 resulting from a diversified revenue stream and through expense management.
 He has led the Company's significant corporate initiatives including our initial public offering with our listing on the Nasdaq Global Select Market.
-Mr. Kazimi has also led the acquisitions associated with each of our marketed products and the three new business development agreements we entered into in 2015.
-He also oversaw our favorable Acetadote patent defense in 2015 as well as the expansion of our patent portfolio. - Martin E. Cearnal.
-Mr. Cearnal was instrumental in the sales of each of our brands in 2015.
-He continued to oversee the market positioning for Kristalose which is now our largest selling product.
-Mr. Cearnal continued to direct strategy for the marketing campaigns and activities to support all our products and oversaw the ongoing development of our sales organization in 2015.
-He has also continued as a key member of the Company's business development team helping to evaluate and pursue rights to new products. - Leo Pavliv.
-Mr. Pavliv provided leadership for the clinical development activities of the Company leading to the FDA approval of the Caldolor pediatric indication in 2015.
-He also managed our product formulation laboratories and completed the transfer of manufacturing to two new facilities during the year.
-Mr. Pavliv continued to oversee the clinical development of our product candidates leading to the completion of two initial Phase II studies.
-He managed our medical science liaison capability to support the Company's brands in 2015.
-He is the inventor for each of the Company's patents including those newly issued for Acetadote and Caldolor in 2015. - James L. Herman.
-Mr. Herman managed the Company's key customer relationships in 2015 resulting in the continued timely distribution of our marketed brands during the year.
-He continued to manage the integration of both Omeclamox-Pak and Vaprisol into the Company's operations in 2015.
-Mr. Herman also negotiated and secured a key new managed care agreement for Kristalose and implemented arrangements with a new pharmacy chain customer for Kristalose and Omeclamox-Pak.
-In addition to these commercial achievements, he continued to lead our corporate compliance efforts which included monitoring the development of relevant regulations and the training, communication and implementation of the Company's compliance policies. - Rick S. Greene.
-Mr. Greene served as the Company's principal financial officer and was responsible for the Company's financial reporting and audit activities through October 14, 2015.
+Mr. Kazimi has also led the acquisitions associated with each of our marketed products including the two key new business development agreements we entered into in 2016.
+He also oversaw our favorable Acetadote patent defense as well as the expansion of our patent portfolio.

+- Martin E. Cearnal.
+Mr. Cearnal was instrumental in the sales of each of our brands in 2016.
+He continued to oversee the market positioning for Kristalose which is our largest selling product.
+Mr. Cearnal continued to direct strategy for the marketing campaigns and activities to support all our products and oversaw the ongoing development of our sales organization in 2016.
+He has also continued as a key member of the Company's business development team helping to evaluate and pursue rights to new products. - Leo B. Pavliv.
+Mr. Pavliv provided leadership for the clinical development activities of the Company leading to the FDA clearance of two new clinical studies associated with our ifetroban product candidates.
+He also managed our product formulation laboratories and managed the transfer of the manufacture of Caldolor to a new facility during the year.
+He managed our medical science liaison capability to support the Company's brands in 2016.
+He is the inventor for each of the Company's patents including those newly issued in 2016.
+He also oversaw establishment of an internal pharmacovigilance capability for our marketed products. - James L. Herman.
+Mr. Herman managed the Company's key customer relationships in 2016 resulting in the continued timely distribution of our marketed brands during the year.
+He helped manage the integration of Ethyol as well as the on-going integration of both Omeclamox-Pak and Vaprisol into the Company's operations in 2016.
+Mr. Herman also negotiated and secured a key new managed care agreement for Kristalose and established a series of new contracts with national managed care customers for Omeclamox-Pak.
+In addition to these commercial achievements, he continued to lead our corporate compliance efforts which included monitoring the development of relevant regulations and the training, communication and implementation of the Company's compliance policies. - Michael P. Bonner.
+Mr. Bonner served as the Company's principal financial officer and was responsible for the Company's financial reporting and audit activities in 2016.
+He continued our record of timely and accurate SEC reporting and financial audits.
+He also reorganized our accounting and finance department in 2016 including two new management appointments.
+Mr. Bonner also upgraded our accounting system software and improved our internal reporting during the year.
+He effectively managed our banking relationships as well as our investment portfolio.